ketbogale/hotel-booking/README.md

 ```
 # Limitation
-one of the limitation is that on payment.
+One of the limitation on payment.
 I try to use Chapa for payment but I am in test mode not real mode to pay real money transfer

 ## License